mt-server-tools/manage/install_guide/README.md

 Remember: after you modify any file, install any mod, change any setting, you need to `systemctl restart minetest-server`

+The following notes are useful if you are new to managing a Linux host.

 ## Useful tools

 If you have never set up a server of any kind, here are some tips that make it easier: